Wool-sourced pigments created

 Wool has never been used in this field before.

-"We will also look at what the other market opportunities in that space are as well rather than betting the farm on one horse and will probably look at some other options too."
+"We will also look at what the other market opportunities in that space are as well rather than betting the farm on one horse."